Pylons/pyramid/docs/narr/views.rst

 Assuming that a :term:`scan` was run to pick up this view registration, this view callable will be invoked whenever a ``helloworld.exceptions.ValidationFailure`` is raised by your application's view code.
-The same exception raised by a custom root factory or a custom traverser is also caught and hooked.
+The same exception raised by a custom root factory, a custom traverser, or a custom view or route predicate is also caught and hooked.

 Other normal view predicates can also be used in combination with an exception view registration: